 The following medications are often prescribed for Crohn’s flares in pregnancy (8):

-Most medications for inflammatory bowel disease are safe during pregnancy, except for two (8):
+Most medications are safe for inflammatory bowel disease or IBS during pregnancy, except for two (8):

 These medications are teratogenic and come under pregnancy category X. This means they have the potential to affect the embryo or fetal development negatively.
 These medications are used cautiously in women of childbearing age and are often discontinued months before pregnancy.
 Surgical treatments are recommended in pregnancy if the benefits outweigh the risks.